 Information is "nonpublic" if it is not available to the general public.
-In order for information to be considered public, it must be widely disseminated in a manner making it generally available to investors through newswire services such as Dow Jones, Reuters, Bloomberg, Business Wire, The Wall Street Journal, Associated Press, or United Press International; a broadcast on widely available radio or television programs; publication in a widely available newspaper, magazine, or news website; a Regulation FD-compliant conference call; or public disclosure documents filed with the U.S. Securities and Exchange Commission (the "SEC") that are available on the SEC's website.
-Note that, depending on the Company's previous disclosure history, simply posting information to the Company's website may not be sufficient disclosure to make the information public.
+In order for information to be considered public, it must be widely disseminated in a manner making it generally available to investors through newswire services such as Dow Jones, Reuters, Bloomberg, Business Wire, The Wall Street Journal, Associated Press, or United Press International; a broadcast on widely available radio or television programs; publication in a widely available newspaper, magazine, or news website; a Regulation FD-compliant conference call; or public disclosure documents filed with the US Securities and Exchange Commission (the "SEC") that are available on the SEC's website.
+Note that simply posting information to the Partnership's website may not be sufficient disclosure to make the information public.

 The circulation of rumors, even if accurate and reported in the media, does not constitute effective public dissemination.
 In addition, even after a public announcement, a reasonable period of time must lapse in order for the market to react to the information.
-Generally, one should allow at least two full trading days following publication as a reasonable waiting period before such information is deemed to be public.
+Generally, one should allow two full trading days following publication as a reasonable waiting period before such information is deemed to be public.